smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   operations and less information about size and interpretation of their representation than do non-dependent types.

-* A *canonical type* is one constructed in such a way that two canonical types are semantically equivalent if and only if they are structurally identical.
+* (Clang) A *canonical type* is one constructed in such a way that two canonical types are semantically equivalent if and only if they are structurally identical.
 For example, after ``typedef int MyInt;``, ``MyInt`` is semantically equivalent to ``int`` but (in the Clang AST) is not structurally identical because ``MyInt`` knows its user-defined name and declaration location, so it is not canonical.
 Given an arbitrary type, the Clang API has methods (such as ``QualType::getCanonicalType()``) to get the corresponding canonical type.